-Delegations are entitled to the reimbursement of transportation costs, in accordance with the provisions of the Rules Governing Payment of Travel Expenses and Subsistence Allowance in respect of members of Organs or Subsidiary Organs of the United Nations (ST/SGB/107/Rev.6).
+Delegations are entitled to the reimbursement of transportation costs, in accordance with the provisions of the Rules Governing Payment of Travel Expenses and Subsistence Allowances in respect of members of Organs or Subsidiary Organs of the United Nations (ST/SGB/107/Rev.6).
 Therefore, Member States may also arrange their own travel and seek reimbursement by submitting claims.

-The claims should be filed once travel has been completed, and reimbursement will be limited to the cost of the journey actually taken.
+These claims should be filed once travel has been completed.
+Reimbursement will be limited to the cost of the journey actually taken, provided it is in the correct entitled class of service and official itinerary.
 The claim should be transmitted by note verbale and should include:

-(a) Reference to the session of the General Assembly for which the representatives are travelling;
+- Reference to the session of the General Assembly for which the representatives are travelling; - b.
+Full name and date of birth (in the format dd/mm/yyyy) of each traveller; - Form F-56 (reimbursement voucher for official travel of representatives of Member States); - d.
+Bank account information of the permanent mission (annex to F-56); - Proof of payment/receipts (invoices not containing confirmation and form of payment will not be accepted); - f.
+Used ticket stubs and/or boarding passes for all legs are required.
+Please note that you may also be asked to provide copies of the relevant pages in the passport that clearly show the dates of departure and entry; - g.
+Copy of the e-ticket, which must bear the e-ticket number(s); - Scanned copy of the biometric information passport pages of each traveller showing full name and date of birth, and machine-readable zone; - Checklist B: Request for reimbursement for delegates' travel (form should be attached to the note verbale)

-- (b) Full name and date of birth (in the format dd/mm/yyyy) of each traveller; - (c) Form F-56 (reimbursement voucher for official travel of representatives of Member States); - (d) Bank account information of the permanent mission (annex to form F-56); - (e) Proof of payment/receipts (please note that invoices not containing confirmation and form of payment will not be accepted); - (f) Used ticket stubs and/or boarding passes (copies of the relevant pages in passports that clearly show the dates of departure and entry may also be provided); - (g) Copy of the e-ticket, which must bear the e-ticket number(s); - (h) Scanned copy of the biometric information passport pages of each traveller showing full name, date of birth, and machine-readable zone; - (i) Checklist B Request for reimbursement Delegate's travel (form should be attached to the note verbale) - (j) Please note that failure to provide all information and documentation requested in paragraph 9 will delay the reimbursement process or may result in tickets not being reimbursed.
-Permanent missions are encouraged to transmit this information to their capitals and travellers prior to travel taking place to ensure that all documentation is captured and retained.
+Please note that failure to provide all information and documentation listed above will delay the reimbursement process or result in tickets not being reimbursed.
+Permanent missions are encouraged to transmit the above requirements to their capitals and travellers prior to travel to ensure that all the required documentation is captured and retained.

-All payments to Member States will be made via electronic funds transfer to the permanent mission of the Member State.
-Therefore, the bank account information of the permanent mission should also be included when form F-56 is submitted, preferably with a copy of a voided cheque.
+All payments to Member States will be made via electronic funds transfer to the permanent mission.
+Therefore, the bank account information of the permanent mission should be included when form F-56 is submitted, preferably with a copy of a voided cheque.
 Please note that reimbursements cannot be provided in cash and that travellers cannot be reimbursed directly.
 The United Nations will not be liable for any claim for the reimbursement of travel expenses submitted after 31 December of the year that follows the closing date of the session of the organ or subsidiary organs to which the claim relates.